Igor Morozov (footballer)

-Igor Morozov (born 27 May 1989) is an Estonian football manager and former professional footballer who played as a centre back.
+Igor Morozov (born 27 May 1989) is an Estonian football manager and former professional player who played as a centre-back.

 Club career

 Levadia

 Morozov came through the youth system at Levadia.
 He won two Meistriliiga titles in 2008 and 2009, and was named Meistriliiga Player of the Year in 2012.

 Polonia Warsaw

 On 15 January 2013, it was announced that Morozov had signed a two-and-a-half-year contract with Ekstraklasa club Polonia Warsaw.

 Debrecen

 On 5 July 2013, Morozov signed a three-year contract with Nemzeti Bajnokság I club Debrecen.
 He won the Hungarian league title in the 2013–14 season.

 Return to Levadia

 On 18 February 2016, Morozov rejoined Levadia on a two-year contract.
 In January 2020, he was registered for the club's reserve team, FCI Levadia II, where he also would be to assistant coach under head coach Robert Sadovski, which he already worked with as an assistant coach for the U14 and U16 teams of Levadia during the 2018-19 season.